ofallonlabs/saeedmirshekari/_src/blog/giving-thanks-for-data-10-awesome-things-to-be-happy-about-as-a-data-scientist.md

 ---
 layout: blog_base.njk
-title: "Giving Thanks for Data: 10 Awesome Things to Be Happy About as a Data Scientist"
+title: "10 Awesome Things to Be Happy About as a Data Scientist"
 description: Celebrate Thanksgiving in the data world with gratitude for diverse datasets, helpful algorithms, and the creative canvas of visualizations.
 Be thankful for continuous learning, a supportive data community, and the power to make a positive impact.
-Cheers to friends, automation helpers, challenges that sharpen skills, and the exciting possibilities in the ever-evolving data playground! 🦃📊
-meta_title: "Giving Thanks for Data: 10 Awesome Things to Be Happy About as a Data Scientist"
+meta_title: "10 Awesome Things to Be Happy About as a Data Scientist"
 meta_description: Celebrate Thanksgiving in the data world with gratitude for diverse datasets, helpful algorithms, and the creative canvas of visualizations.
 Be thankful for continuous learning, a supportive data community, and the power to make a positive impact.
-Cheers to friends, automation helpers, challenges that sharpen skills, and the exciting possibilities in the ever-evolving data playground! 🦃📊
 author: Saeed Mirshekari
 date: 2023-11-22T21:13:56.276Z
 tags: